-One analog input is available on a connector of GMB HR 246 for the field signals.
-This input accepts a voltage that can be connected to a proper adapter circuit, that allows to define also the admitted range, and then it is connected to one of the inputs of A/D section on the Mini Module.
-This feature depends on used Mini Module, so please refer to its documentation.
+One analog input is available on a connector of GMB HR168 for the field signals.
+This input accepts a voltage that can be connected to a proper adapter circuit, that defines also the admitted range, and then it is connected to one of the inputs of A/D section on the Mini Module.
+This feature depends on used Mini Module, so please refer to its documentation and ANALOG INPUT paragraph.